 age P 20 = age alice 20

-This one works, and the assigment P = alice is kept as the result of the first part of the query.
+This one works, and the assignment P = alice is kept as the result of the first part of the query.
 Then P is printed and the program ends.

 An even harder query is the following one where we ask for two distinct individuals to have the same age.